river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/github_topics/README_github_topics.md

 	- Click the green "Submit new issue" button to complete your request
 	- You can now add your newly proposed topic to your own repository and the Data Management Team will update the list in the guidance.
 - What if it's not allowing me to add a topic?
-	- If you don't have permission, reach out to the SFA Data Management Team.
+	- If you don't have permission, reach out to the repository steward.
+If you are still having issues, reach out to the SFA Data Management Team.
 - How do I search for a Topic?
 	- There are multiple ways to use Topics as a search tool.
-	- If you're in a repo that has a Topic of interest, click on it the Topic.
+	- If you're in a repo that has a Topic of interest, click on the Topic.
 If any public repositories exist, they will appear here.
 Any private repositories you have access to will also appear.
+Otherwise, private repositories will not appear in your search.
 Note that this search method restricts your search to the organization you are searching within.
 	- Use the main search bar to look for your Topic.
 After running the search, you will initially see all of the public repositories that include your search criteria (whether as a Topic or elsewhere in the repo) across all of GitHub.
 Use the "Filter by" section on the left side to further restrict your search criteria.